sauravnshetty/college-event-manager/README.md

 # college-event-manager
-An android app to manage various club activities in the college.
+An android app to manage various clubRowItem activities in the college.